sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Local:**
 	/
-	* Performance: TODO Instance verification key options (local DRM) are now correctly deleted upon account deactivation.
+	* Performance: Instance verification key options are now correctly deleted upon account deactivation.
 	* Performance: Error notice option is now no longer deleted on sight, preventing incremental option ID polution.
 	* Performance: Error notice option is now no longer autoloaded when unset.
-	* Performance: TODO When deactivating your account, the plugin unloads its extension options from autoloading.
 	* Performance: Trends Feed's links no longer bind to your browser's used threads when followed.
 [Learn more](https://developers.google.com/web/tools/lighthouse/audits/noopener).
-	* Improvement: TODO Each extension now shows an external link on the SEO Extensions page for more information.
 	* Improvement: Added useful AJAX error reporting, like for when timeouts happen.
+	* Improvement: Buttons' texts are now more readable across different browsers.
 	* Change: The SEO Extensions menu item now is visible for users with the `manage_options` capability, rather than either of `install_plugins` or `activate_plugins`.
-	* Fixed: TODO The extension list now also renders correctly on Safari 6 to 9.
+	* Fixed: The extension list now also renders correctly on Safari 9 (next fix is unrelated, but had exactly the same impact).
-	* Fixed: TODO Huge tooltips within metabox content are now faced downwards when they'd otherwise overflow upwards.
+	* Fixed: Safari 6, 7 and 8 now show all extension; which is more than [two-thirds](https://bugs.webkit.org/show_bug.cgi?id=136041).
 	* Fixed: Extension activation tester now tests JSON test file for errors too.
 	* Fixed: In a very unlikely event, a fatal error could be produced on either the front-end or back-end (on average once every 2,984,876,523 requests as of Unix Timestamp 1492438262).
 	* Fixed: Theoretically, this plugin will now work after December 31st, 2037 on 32 bits PHP handlers.
 	* Fixed: Browser memory leak through tooltips on (de)activation of extensions.
-	* Change: TODO The tooltip is now a shade of black, rather than an off-color ocean blue.
+	* Change: The tooltip is now a shade of black, rather than an off-color of ocean blue.
 	* Change: The internal hashing algorithm has been expanded.
+		* Unless a server administrator has destructively modified PHP's source files, this shouldn't have any effect.
 		* If your server supports sha1, but not sha256, you might get error 2001.
 		* To resolve error 2001, take note of your active extensions, deactivate your account and set up the plugin again.
-			* No data is lost in this process.
-But so far, no data was held either.
+			* No useful data is lost in this process.
+But so far, no useful data is held either; only renewable caches.

 * **API:**
 	* **Internal:**
-		* TODO
+		/
+		* When trying to activate an expired subcription, it will now tell the correct error.
+			* From 7009 to 308, because it tried to allow a margin of error incorrectly.
 	* **External:**
-		* TODO
+		* May 9th, 2017: Cancelled subscriptions now pass the end-date too.

 **Extension Improvements:**